michellezhou2009/NCCIPW/README.md

 # NCCIPW

-This R package is to implement the proposed method in the manuscript titled ["A new weighting method when not all the events are selected as cases in a nested case-control study"](https://arxiv.org/abs/2104.02665).
+This R package is to implement the proposed method in the manuscript titled "New weighting methods when cases are only a subset of events in a nested case-control study".

 ## Instrall `NCCIPW`